 Driftwood estimates spending a total of \$14.5 billion to construct the LNG Facility, of which \$3.8 million would be spent within the Lake Charles MSA, generating increased local, state, and federal sales tax revenue in the Project Area.
+This increase in tax revenue would be a minor, temporary, positive impact on the tax revenue in the LNG Facility area.

 After construction, Driftwood would pay parish property taxes on its LNG Facility and associated equipment.
 There also would be long-term increases in sales tax revenue from expenditures on materials, goods, and services by Driftwood and the operational workforce.
-On December 14, 2018, DWLNG received approval to participate in the State of Louisiana's Industrial Tax Exemption Program.
-This program waives property taxes for five years with the potential for an extension for another five years, and will decrease the accrual of Project property taxes to Calcasiu Parish over the life of the Project.
+Based on present tax laws and Driftwood's assumed LNG Facility life of 20 years, Driftwood estimated that the total property tax paid to Calcasieu Parish would be \$1.2 billion.